In House Courses Logo

 Stress Management

 Whilst considering the guidance set out in the Management Standards published by the HSE for managing stress in the workplace this course is essentially practical.
 Participants develop an understanding of the differences between pressure and stress, the problems associated with stress, how to identify what causes stress for the individual and practical steps that can be taken to manage it.
-A second version of this course designed for managers explores line management & organisational responsibilities in addition to stress experienced by those attending the course.
+A second version of this course designed for managers explores line management & organisational responsibilities in addition to personal stress experienced by those in management roles.

 Introduction to Learning Disabilities

-This one day course is aimed at staff working with people with learning disabilities for the first time.
+This one day course is aimed both at staff working in a learning disability service for the first time or staff working in generic services where some clients have a learning disability.
 The course will explain what learning disability means, explore some common conditions and their impact on a person's life and consider the right approach to communicating and working with clients.
 The course also looks at different models of care and support.

 Click here for promotional literature on this course.